graphcore/examples/applications/pytorch/cnns/train/README.md

 `--validation-frequency`        How many training epochs to run between validation steps.

-`--disable-metrics`             Do not calculate metrics during training, useful to measure peak throughput

 `--enable-recompute`            Enable the recomputation of network activations during backward pass instead of caching them during forward pass.
 This option turns on the recomputation for single-stage models.
 If the model is multi-stage (pipelined) the recomputation is always enabled.

 `--recompute-checkpoints`       List of recomputation checkpoints.
 List of regex rules for the layer names.
 (Example: Select convolutional layers: `.*conv.*`)